 No prep diastema closure approach

-The post-ortho restorative treatment as a solution to closure of diastemas – which are often associated with microdontia – can involve direct techniques, with the modern composite resins, or indirect techniques, with composites, glass ceramics or the new hybrid materials, in an extremely conservative way.
+A no prep approach for restorative diastema closure after orthodontic treatment in patients with associated microdontia can involve direct techniques, with the modern composite resins, or indirect techniques, with composites, glass ceramics or the new hybrid materials, in an extremely conservative way.

 The indirect techniques can be, nowadays, completely additive in various clinical situation, thanks to the gaps that have to be compensated.
 Most of the times a prosthetic preparation is, in fact, not necessary for those teeth that are very small and don’t have undercuts.
 The only peculiarity is the assessment of an insertion axis for the handwork which is, most of the times, buccal.